appspell/ShaderView/README.md

 `debugMode` - enable or disable debug logs

-## How to send custom data to the shader.
+## How to send custom data to the shader

 1. Create ShaderParams instance using ShaderParamsBuilder